karmaniverous/aws-api-template/README.md

 If this is your first time, try deploying to the `dev` Environment.

-Deployment takes a few minutes.
-Deployments are differential, so the first one to any stage will take the longest.
+Deployments take a few minutes and are differential, so the first one to any Stack will take the longest.

-Once your deployment succeeds, you will see a list of available resources.
+Once your deployment succeeds, your console will display a list of available resources.
 For example:

 ```text
 endpoints: